Mortgage Loan Information

 In most cases, lenders must use two calculations to determine the maximum monthly house payment.
 The first calculation is a simple percentage of a borrower’s “qualifying” monthly income.
 The second calculation adjusts the income for debt obligations.
 The lower result from the two calculations will usually be the borrower’s maximum monthly house payment.

 The following information includes general guidelines.
-NOTE: There are some exceptions (both to credit guidelines and income-to-debt ratios) For specific calculations for your own personal situation, please visit a mortgage lender, such as The Mortgage Company
+NOTE: There are some exceptions (both to credit guidelines and income-to-debt ratios) For specific calculations for your own personal situation, please visit local mortgage lenders.

 When subtracting debts in the formula, include items such as car payments, student loan payments (if payments start in less than 12 months), credit card payments (subtract either the minimum monthly payment or 5% of the balance, whichever is greater), child support and alimony payments, consumer loans, and any other debt obligations.